 Functioning of Heart: Monosodium glutamate is a form of a glutamic acid that helps in improving the functions of the heart beat.
 It also helps to decrease chest pain associated with coronary heart disease.

 Prostate Health: Glutamic acid aids the normal functioning of the prostate.
-Naturally, the prostate is comprised of a high concentration of glutamic acid.
+Naturally, the prostate consists of a high concentration of glutamic acid.